TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Aikaterini-Iliana Rassia, "The Hero-Cult Of Hippolytus In Troezen," Logeion (2021): 108-127.

-Day 21: Travel from Nafplion to Salamis
+Day 17: Travel from Nafplio to Salamis

 Itinerary:

-Leave Nafplion in the a.m.
+Leave Nafplio in the a.m.

-First Stop: The Archaeological Site at Perachora
+Second Stop: The Archaeological Site at Perachora

 a) Discuss Euripides, Medea at the "tombs" of the sons of Medea at the Heraion of Perachora